 Capital assets are stated at cost at the date of acquisition, or fair value at the date of donation.
 Assets under capital leases are recorded at the lower of the present value of the minimum lease payments or the fair value of the asset.
 The assets are amortized over the lesser of their related lease terms or their estimated productive lives.
 The System reports depreciation under a single line-item, as would be done by an entity reporting as a business-type unit.
 Depreciation is computed using the straight-line method over the estimated useful lives of the assets and is not allocated to the functional expenditure categories.
 The threshold for capitalization of assets is \$5,000.
 Renovations of \$100,000 to buildings and infrastructure and land improvements that significantly increase the value or extend the useful life of the structure are capitalized.
-The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend assets' lives are used for depreciable assets:
+The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend assets' lives are charged to operating expense in the year in which the expense is incurred.
+The following estimated useful lives are used for depreciable assets: